Facts about Pittsburgh Seminary

 - Annual full-time master’s tuition in 2020-2021 is $470/credit.

-- The Seminary awards financial aid in the forms of merit scholarships, need-based tuition grants, housing grants, and work-support to full-time master’s students.
-For the 2014-2015 academic year, the median award was $10,480.
+- The Seminary awards financial aid in the forms of merit scholarships, need-based tuition grants, housing grants, and work-support to master’s students.

-- Students who qualify for aid can also participate in the work assistance program and receive $8.25 per hour for up to 10 hours of on-campus work per week.
+- Students who qualify for aid can also participate in the work-support program and typically receive $10.25 per hour for up to 10 hours of on-campus work per week.

 - Residence hall and apartment living areas are available at the Seminary at rental rates below market value for the area.
 PTS underwrites the cost of providing food services.

-- Students supplement the Seminary-provided funds with income from field work, gifts from home congregations and presbyteries, support from parents and others, and student loans.
+- Students supplement the Seminary-provided funds with income from field work, gifts from home congregations and judicatories, support from parents and others, and student loans.

 - Doctor of Ministry tuition is $358/credit.

 - Full-time D.Min. students can also qualify for need-based aid.

 - Learn more about Financial Aid at PTS.